So, you’ve got the job of your dreams and you’re so excited about your first day that you can’t fall asleep.

 What you eat can also impact the quality of your sleep.
-Not only because when you’re full, you feel drowsy, but also due to the fact that some foods are more sleep-inducing than others.
+Not only because when you’re full, you feel drowsy, but also because some foods are more sleep-inducing than others.

-So, here’s what you may want to include in your sleep-promoting dinner meal:
+So, here’s what you may want to include in your sleep-promoting dinner meal for new job:

 Salmon, mackerel, and tuna combine the high amount of fatty acids and vitamin D. Both of these substances can promote sleep because they take part in the production of serotonin, which contributes to sleep quality.